EllisBale/MindFlip/docs/testing/functionalTesting.md

 Next level button turns green and is activated when you complete level (feature) Expected Result: Button is activated and turns green from red and allows user to go to next level.
 Status: PASS     Description: Test: Click the button to see if it works when button turns green and moves onto next level.
 Steps: 1.
 Click on red button to see if it goes to next level.
 2. When the red button has no current functionality complete a level by matching all cards.
 3. Check the button after matching all cards to see if it turns green with a pulsing animation by looking at visuals or by checking button class adds "ready".
 4. Click the button to see if it goes to the next level.

-Level Select (feature) Expected Result:  Clicking on the button will give you options to select and go onto other levels   Status:      Description: Test: The "level-select" button opens up level options that has levels 1 to 6 which when clicking level sends you to that level.
+Level Select (feature) Expected Result:  Clicking on the button will give you options to select and go onto other levels   Status: PASS     Description: Test: The "level-select" button opens up level options that has levels 1 to 6 which when clicking level sends you to that level.
 Steps: 1.
 Click on the "level-select" button.
 2. Select any level by clicking on it.
 3. See if the grid changes and the "game-level-text" is updated to that level.

-Reset Level (feature) Expected Result: Current level resets and shuffles again as well as resetting the moves text back to 1.
-Status:      Description:
+Reset Level (feature) Expected Result: Current level resets and shuffles again as well as resetting the moves text back to 0.
+Status: PASS   Description: Test: Clicking the reset button resets the level by starting the game again.
+Moves are reset to 0 and cards are reshuffled.
+1. Click on 1 card to flip it.
+2. Click the reset button to see if the card turns back.
+3. Check the same card by flipping it to see if the image is the same (reset twice if the same image reshuffled picked).
+4. Check the moves resets to 0 when flipping two cards.

-Max level is complete and sends user to level 1 (feature) Expected Result: Sends the user back to level 1.
-Status:      Description:
+Max level is complete and sends user to level 1 (feature) Expected Result: Message appears and sends the user back to level 1.
+Status: PASS     Description:  Test: Message pops up and sends the user back to level 1 when all cards are matched in level 6.
+Steps: 1.
+Click the select level button.
+2. Click level 6.
+3. Match all cards on board.
+4. When complete, look at the message underneath the board.
+5. Check to see if level goes back to level 1.